PerlaGRG22/PerlaGRG22/README.md

 # Hi I'm Perla Rodriguez 👋
-I'm a microbiologist working to become a data analyst
+I'm a microbiologist working to become a computer scientist

 🔭 I’m currently working on reviews of my favorites science books and in design my portfolio of codes in GitHub